 The Governors review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Governors have determined that the appropriate level of unrestricted reserves should be equivalent to four weeks' expenditure, approximately £100k (2020:£100k).
+It has been determined that the appropriate level of unrestricted reserves for 2021/22 should be £110k (2021 - £100k) based upon the three-year budget plan produced.
+This is reviewed on an on-going basis with reference to the needs and requirements of the school.
+The £110k reserve is made up of the following: